KBKN-Autonomous-Robotics-Lab/orange-ros2-docker/README.md

 ```
 Browse http://{IP_ADDRESS_OF_YOUR_PC}:6080/
 ## Tips:ghost:
 - If you are running the Gazebo first time, it could take for a long time.
+- Gazebo could show empty or even blank screen after launch.
+In that case, you need to re-launch orange_gazebo.